cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 - Memory Optimized Instances
   - Designed for applications requiring large amounts of memory.
  Well-suited for in-memory databases, real-time data processing, and analytics.
- Whats an example of real time data processing?

 - Storage Optimized Instances
   - Optimized for workloads that require high performance storage.